 INTRO / FINAL DESIGNS

-Meet the new, organized, + informative Clubly MVP
+Meet the new, informative Clubly MVP

 A centralized platform that streamlines club discovery through efficiency + personaliztion.